Unstable Cores are the source of instability in chemical reaction networks: Introduction

 \section{Introduction}

 Chemical Reaction Network theory has striven to elucidate the connection between the structure of a (bio)chemical reaction network and its dynamical behavior since Rutherford Aris' seminal work \cite{Aris:64}.
-A question of particular interest for applications in biological systems is whether there is a choice of kinetic parameters for a given reaction network that renders an equilibrium dynamically unstable and thus may give rise to complex dynamical behavior.
+A question of particular interest for applications in biological systems is whether, for a given reaction network, there is a choice of kinetic parameters that renders an equilibrium dynamically unstable and thus may give rise to complex dynamical behavior.

-Well-known examples of such instabilities in chemical reaction networks, such as the famous Belusouv--Zhabotinsky reactions \cite{Zhabotinsky:64,Cassani:21}, typically involve autocatalysis, i.e., the presence of a species that catalyzes its own production.
+Well-known examples of such instabilities, such as the famous Belusouv--Zhabotinsky reactions \cite{Zhabotinsky:64,Cassani:21}, typically involve autocatalysis, i.e., the presence of a species that catalyzes its own production.
 The concept of autocatalysis introduced by Wilhelm Ostwald \cite{Ostwald:1890} in the context of chemical kinetics refers to a temporary speed-up of the reaction before it settles down to reach equilibrium, see e.g.\ \cite{Bissette:13,Schuster:19}.
 Autocatalysis plays a key role both in extant metabolic networks and in models of the origin of life.
 Autocatalytic pathways, such as glycolysis, contain reactions that consume some of the pathway's products and exhibit positive feedback \cite{Kun:08,Siami:20}.
 In order to explain the emergence of self-replicating organisms, ``collectively autocatalytic'' networks of interacting molecules have been proposed \cite{Kauffman:86}.
 In the setting of metabolic reaction networks, the importance of ``network autocatalysis'' has been emphasized \cite{Smith:04,Smith:13}.
 In a more general setting, such structures have been studied as self-maintaining chemical organizations \cite{Kaleta:06,Benkoe:09a}.
 Despite the central role of autocatalysis, however, its formal, mathematical understanding is limited.
-Different concepts of autocatalysis have been proposed \cite{Andersen:12a,Deshpande:14,Barenholz:17,blokhuis20}; for a comparison see \cite{DefAut20}.
-There seems to be an emerging consensus, however, in favor of \emph{stochiometric autocatalysis} introduced by by Blokhuis, Lacoste, and Nghe \cite{blokhuis20} as the most suitable formal framework.
-The results of the work here presented provide further support in the form of a concise algebraic characterization of the autocatalytic cores defined in \cite{blokhuis20}.
+Different concepts of autocatalysis have been proposed \cite{Andersen:12a,Deshpande:14,Barenholz:17,blokhuis20, unterberger22}; for a comparison see \cite{DefAut20}.